Quantum stochastic convolution cocycles III: Introduction

 together with regularity and adaptedness conditions.
 Our approach enabled us to then establish a theory of quantum L\'evy processes on \emph{compact quantum groups} and, more generally, quantum stochastic convolution cocycles on operator space coalgebras (\cite{QSCC2}).
+An extensive list of examples is included in Section 8 of that paper.
 The recent development of a satisfactory theory of \emph{locally compact} quantum groups (\cite{kuv}) provides the challenge which is addressed in the current work, namely to extend our analysis to the locally compact realm.

 On the algebraic level the theories of quantum stochastic convolution cocycles on compact and locally compact quantum semigroups look similar, however their analytic aspects have a rather different nature.
 Whereas the coproduct on a compact quantum semigroup $\blg$ takes values in the spatial tensor product $\blg \ot \blg$, which led us to an operator-space theoretic development of the theory and enabled us to establish the main results in the corresponding natural category of operator-space coalgebras, a \emph{noncompact} locally compact quantum semigroup $\blg$ is a nonunital $C^*$-algebra whose coproduct takes values in the multiplier algebra of $\blg \ot \blg$.
 Consequently, $C^*$-algebraic methods come more to the fore, with the strict topology (\cite{Lance}), strict maps (\cite{Kus}) and enveloping von Neumann algebras all playing crucial roles.
 The modern approach to quantum stochastics involves matrix spaces as a natural tool for combining $C^*$-algebraic quantum state spaces with von Neumann algebraic quantum noise (\cite{LWexistence}), and this was successfully exploited in~\cite{QSCC2}.
 In the context of the present paper, the strict topology on the initial $C^*$-algebra has to be harnessed to the matrix-space technology, so that both may be exploited in tandem.
-For this reason the first part of the paper (Section~\ref{Section: Extensions}) is devoted to a careful analysis of relations between the strict topology and the matrix-space topology, compatibility between extensions of maps continuous with respect to the different topologies, automatic strictness of certain completely bounded maps and connections with the enveloping von Neumann algebra and ultraweak extension.